Samuel Simpson Sharpe: First World War

 On the outbreak of the First World War, Sharpe was initially passed over for a command position and was not part of the First Contingent of the Canadian Expeditionary Force that deployed overseas in 1914.
-Sharpe considered his past conflict with Minister Hughes as the reason he was overlooked, and expressed concern that this would affect his reputation.
+Sharpe considered his past conflict with Minister Sam Hughes as the reason he was overlooked, and expressed concern that this would affect his reputation.

 In November 1915, Sharpe was authorized by Hughes to raise a battalion from Ontario County.
 This led to the creation of the 116th Battalion (Ontario County), CEF, with many members drawn from the 34th Regiment and several personally recruited by Sharpe.

 Sharpe used his political influence to ensure that the 116th was kept together as a unit in Europe and not dispersed to reinforce existing units.
 The Battalion arrived in England in the summer of 1916 and, following training, was deployed to the front in France in February 1917.

 Sharpe commanded the Battalion in action, beginning with the Battle of Vimy Ridge in April 1917.
 Subsequent actions included an attack at Avion in preparation for the Battle of Hill 70, and the Battle of Passchendaele.